Toyota Corolla (E140): Asia

 The Indian version of the Corolla marketed as 'Corolla Altis' is assembled in Bidadi near Bangalore.
 The pre-facelift version (2008–2010) had a 1.8-litre ZZ engine with 132 bhp mated to a 5-speed manual or a 4-speed automatic gearbox.
 A 1.4-litre 1ND-TV diesel engine unique to India and Spain with 88 bhp mated to a 6-speed manual gearbox debuted in 2010.
 In 2011, the Altis was facelifted and the older ZZ engine was replaced by an updated 1.8 ZR engine producing 140 bhp and was mated to a 6-speed manual like the diesel while a CVT gearbox replaced the outdated 4-speed automatic.
-The diesel was left untouched mechanically and had a different grill to differentiate it from the petrol.
+The diesel was left untouched mechanically and had a different grille to differentiate it from the petrol.